 But what about book and authors and famous writerly haunts?

-I’m sure I’ll be filling up my Instragram with filtered and framed snapshots during my adventure (you can see my latest photo over on the right), and no doubt my friends and family will find their Facebook newsfeed filled with Daily Creative Writer updates and check-ins.
+I’m sure I’ll be filling up my Instagram with filtered and framed snapshots during my adventure, and no doubt my friends and family will find their Facebook newsfeed filled with Daily Creative Writer updates and check-ins.
 I’ll try to write a little bit while I’m there (and maybe I’ll post one or two blog entries).